wonjong2/Week3_Password_Generator/README.md

 - Use 'while' and 'do while' loop to validate user inputs and ask again.
 - Define arrays have alphabet(lowercase and uppercase) characters and special characters to pick up while the web site is creating a new password.
 - Create 'generateRandomChar' function to determine a single random character.
+- Use 'Math.floor' and 'Math.random' to generate a random value to determine the type of character and select one random character from the determined character type.

 ## Web Site's URL